Cartagena Travel Planning

 Be prepared for street vendors

 In El Centro, near the tourist attractions and on the beaches, there are many street vendors.
-If you don’t fancy yet another vendor offering their stuff, “No gracias” will suffice and you just walk on.
+If you don’t fancy yet another vendor offering their stuff, “No gracias” will do and you just walk on.
 That is usually enough for the street vendors not to bother you.

 On the beaches, such as Playa Blanca and Bocagrande beach, the vendors can be very persistent.
 Keep a close eye on your belongings, as sometimes the vendors tip off thieves.
 If you’re going to eat something at a beach shack, check the bill so they don’t have a chance to possibly rip you off